CPA'S INTERNATIONAL WORK

 as a major Asian IP formation, and CPA is presently in its executive

-committee as represented by its Chairperson.
+committee as represented by its Vice Chairperson for External Affairs.

-CPA also organized and hosted the First Asian
+In January 1990, CPA also organized and hosted the First Asian

-Indigenous Women’s Conference in January 1990, which led to the
+Indigenous Women’s Conference which led to the

 formation of the Asia Indigenous Women’s Network (AIWN).